Lessons from My Marathon Training Journey.

 Goal Setting.

-Among the many strategies that could help clients learn how to not only make exercise a regular habit, but also use it to change their lives in meaningful ways, is proper goal setting.
+Among the many strategies that has helped my clients learn how to not only make exercise a regular habit, but also use it to change their lives in meaningful ways, is proper goal setting.
 Goals are an important part of the fitness journey and are typically why clients seek out our services as health and exercise professionals.

 Joe Decker.

 Training for a marathon requires adopting a healthy lifestyle, including regular exercise, balanced nutrition, and adequate rest.
-It teaches you the importance of taking care of your physical and mental well-being, leading to improved overall health.
+It has taught me the importance of taking care of my physical and mental well-being, leading to improved overall health.
 Preparing for a marathon requires that you build endurance over time through regular practice and disciplined training schedules.
 It taught me the value of discipline, consistency, and hard work in achieving long-term goals.
-Other than our 4 weekly gym sessions, we did several Saturday runs.
+Other than my 3 weekly gym sessions, I added several Saturday runs.
 I had to get to bed early, stayed well hydrated and monitored most of what I ate prior to the race.

 Teamwork And Support.